 Why buy the LG Gram 17?

 Such a revolutionary design has made the Gram 17 a unique laptop, with little to no 17-inch competitors available at a similar price point and performance.
-It looks to offer fantastic value for money, too – assuming the $1699.99 US price converts to £1350 as we’d hope.
-With no confirmed UK price at the time of writing, we may revise our opinion when UK price details are released.
+It looks to offer great value for money too at the £1549 price.

 The LG Gram 17 is the very best 17-inch lifestyle laptop on the market thanks to its outstandingly lightweight frame and stellar performance.
 Only sluggish SSD speeds, stingy storage and a middling battery life prevent it from attaining a perfect score.